FreeTymeKiyan/LeetCode-Sol-Res/README.md

 ## Todo

-1. Time and Space efficiency.
+1. Time and Space efficiency analysis.
 2. Add new problems.
 3. Add more resources.